Joe Gallo: Murder

-Luparelli's account earned wide publicity, but was met with skepticism by police.
-NYPD homicide detective Joe Coffey, who inherited the Gallo case from original investigators, reported that based on eyewitness testimony and crime scene reconstruction police always believed the Gallo shooter was a lone man.
+Luparelli's account earned wide publicity but was met with skepticism by police.
+NYPD homicide detective Joe Coffey, who inherited the Gallo case from the original investigators, reported that eyewitness testimony and crime scene reconstruction led police to believe that Gallo was killed by a lone assailant.
 Coffey also asserted that police circulated a false story about three shooters to help screen information from supposed witnesses or informers: anyone who reported three gunmen rather than one was immediately deemed unreliable.
 Author Charles Brandt notes that "[Luparelli's] statement was never corroborated in a single detail" and resulted in no arrests.
-Brandt further speculates that Luparalli's confession was most likely disinformation ordered by his Colombo family superiors intended to defuse tensions after the Gallo shooting.
-Umbertos was owned by associates of the Genovese crime family, which would normally imply the Genovese family had given their blessing to a killing on their territory.
-But Luparelli's account, that the shooting was a spontaneous unplanned act without approval from high-ranking mafiosi, took pressure off the feuding Colombo and Genovese families.
+Brandt further speculates that Luparalli's confession was most likely disinformation ordered by the Colombo family with the intention of defusing tensions after the Gallo shooting.
+Umbertos was owned by associates of the Genovese crime family, which would normally imply the Genoveses had given their blessing to a killing on their territory, but Luparelli's account, that the shooting was a spontaneous unplanned act without approval from high-ranking mafiosi, took pressure off the feuding Colombo and Genovese families.